Boondocking: Maxwell Wildlife Refuge, Maxwell, NM

 The permitted camping area is just off of the main gravel road and is surrounded by a gravel circle drive for easy on-and-off access.

-Picnic tables and trash cans are provided, and there is also a small boat ramp.
 Please leave with everything you brought in.
-They even have trash cans provided for camper’s use.
+They even have trash cans provided for the camper’s use.

-There are not individual sites, but instead it is one large, flat, grassy area and you can park anywhere you’d like.
 There’s also a small shaded area closer to the boat ramp that would be suitable for a tent or a small RV.

 No open fires are permitted.

-What activities are there to do at Maxwell Wildlife Refuge?
+What Activities Are There to Do at Maxwell Wildlife Refuge?

-Maxwell National Wildlife Refuge offers several different activities.
 Our favorite thing to do here is obviously just camping but we also enjoyed kayaking when the lake was full.

-Camping is allowed in the area adjacent to Lake 13 and you are asked to please limit your stay to 3 nights or less.
+Camping is allowed in the area adjacent to Lake 13, and you are asked to please limit your stay to 3 nights or less.

-There is a fishing lake and fishing with a permit is allowed at Lake 13 from March 1st to October 31st.
 We saw quite a few people fishing the lake when we were there in 2019.
 In 2020 however, the lake was extremely dry and there were not many people out fishing.
-In May, 2021 the lake was completely dried up.
-Check the Maxwell National Wildlife Refuge website for current lake conditions.

 Wildlife viewing is another great activity for the area!
-We personally saw mule deer, antelope, elk, multiple species of birds, and lots of bugs.
+We saw mule deer, antelope, elk, multiple species of birds, and lots of bugs.

 Swimming, hunting, and off-road vehicles are not permitted.
-There is a visitor center although we have never stopped at it.
+There is a visitor center, although we have never stopped at it.

 AT&T